 - The incentive policy applies to doctoral students in good academic standing.
 The award must apply to a year in which the student is scheduled to receive stipend support from the Graduate School as part of the guarantee period (i.e., years 1 through 5).

 - The external funding must have been won on account of the student’s initiative.
 Grants by faculty, even when they benefit a graduate student, do not count.
 Therefore, graduate student support through research grants and contracts, and awards such as IGERT, GAANN, etc., are not part of this incentive plan.

 - External funding sources include all sources outside of Brown University.
 In cases where regulations of the external agency prohibit, render ineffective or otherwise affect this incentive program, the rules of the funding source apply.

-Students applying for external funding should contact Associate Dean of Academic Affairs John Tyler or Associate Dean for Administration and Program Development Brian Walton at the Graduate School for further information.
+Students applying for external funding should contact the Associate Dean of Academic Affairs or the Associate Dean for Administration and Program Development for further information.

 Students in programs in the Division of Biology and Medicine should contact the Associate Dean of Medicine, Graduate and Postdoctoral Studies for further information regarding that Division's support policies.